Wednesday, September 04, 2024

 Another thought was to make decisions on resource use without using prices and just account for each resource separately.
 So a project would use X amount of steel, Y amount of concrete, Z amount of skilled labor etc. But this involves tracking literally thousands of different resources (or even hundreds of thousands depending on how you define categories) and comparing the billions of ways they could be combined.
 Even if this could be done theoretically with perfect inputs, you don't have perfect inputs.
 You would have to know the disposition and condition of every useful resource in the economy, including workers, who are not fungible or identical and then run billions of simultaneous equations hoping nobody put in false information.
 They did.

 Speaking of computers, no they don't help.
 The big problem is not the lack of information processing, it's the amount of information that would have be conveyed to the planner, much of it subjective, possessed by an enormous number of people and/or hard to communicate to a formal body in real time.
-Only by summarising the information in a price can it be made simple enough to communicate efficiently.
+Only by summarizing the information in a price can it be made simple enough to communicate efficiently.
 The ECP could just as easily be called the economic communication problem.
 Imagine spending half your life typing answers into a computer, and then realizing they didn't ask the important question they had no idea even existed.
 That's how computer would “solve” this problem.

 So how serious is the ECP?
 Some planning can occur under socialist systems.
 Just because you can't find a precise number for how much more resource approach A would cost versus approach B doesn't mean you can't make decisions.
 They just won't be very good ones.
 Resources will be expended to achieve goals that should have gone to other goals, and resources that went to the first goal go to the others.
 Now there will be cases where the correct choice is obvious.
 Nobody makes rail tracks out of titanium but the cost is enormous for the more marginal cases.
 It is not a financial cost but a cost in results.
 One hospital instead of two, 90 KPH trains instead of 120, cancer deaths reduced by 20% instead of 50%, that sort of thing.
 It is not trivial.